nkcheung95/BRS-Seq-R/README.md

 Exported files include:

 - BRS results.csv
   - This file contains the summary info that has been filtered.
 Mean slope, Slope SD, and sequence count for lag 0,1,2 will be in this file.
-Outlier sequence slopes that do not meet criteria (R<sup>2</sup><0.85, or mean slope  >1.5 IQR) have been removed from these values.
+Outlier sequence slopes that do not meet criteria (R<sup>2</sup><0.85) have been removed from these values.
 - lag0\_slope
   - List of the sequences identified using lag 0 with their slopes and r<sup>2</sup> values
 - lag0\_data